JKindonNtx/solutions-euc/documentation/TN-2002-Citrix Profile Management on Nutanix/TN-2002/TN-2002-Citrix Profile Management on Nutanix.md

 | Distributed | Off | On | Off | Windows_10_Profile_Citrix_UPM_-_CA_On |
 | Distributed | Off | Off | On | Windows_10_Profile_Citrix_UPM_-_Encrypt_On |

-The below table shows the breakdown of the Cluster CPU usage during the test.
+The below table shows the breakdown of the Cluster CPU usage on the workload cluster during the test. <!--JK: I think it's worth calling these are workload cluster metrics rather than Files.
+Can you make sure the wording is ok with what I have added here?-->

 _Table: Baseline Testing Cluster CPU Usage_